eoli3n/archiso-zfs/README.md

 > [!IMPORTANT]
 > 18 Nov.
-2024: Archzfs is not up to date for now. zfs-dkms is 2.2.4, and it only builds on LTS.
+2024 Archzfs is not up to date for now. zfs-dkms is 2.2.4, and it only builds on LTS.
 Archiso is shipped with main kernel 6.11.
-You need to use a custom archiso build on LTS with ZFS included.
+You need to use a custom archiso built on LTS with ZFS included.
 > See https://github.com/r-maerz/archlinux-lts-zfs

 ### Why this